-Lightyear One: Dutch solar-electric car coming in 2020
+Lightyear One: Dutch solar-electric car prototype revealed

 A calculator on the company's website lets you enter your location and find out how much of your annual driving could be done using power from the sun.
 For a driver in London doing around 12,000 miles a year, it estimates that 41% of the annual mileage could be completed on solar charging.